 Right after the sun goes down – we’ll try to hunt the green lady every night: we will do our best to work with the weather forecast and find the best spots where we get the most chances of seeing the aurora borealis dancing in the sky!

-Hotel Check-in: approx. 2:00
+Hotel Check-in: approx. 2:30PM

-After the long transfer, we’ll reach the hotel to check in and take a short breath before hitting the road again.
+After the transfer, we’ll reach the hotel to check in and take a short breath before hitting the road again.

 Sunset Session: 2:30PM/6:00PM